LaunchCodeEducation/skills-back-end-java/assignments/techjobs-console/README.md

 Kathy has handed it off to you with the task of adding a couple of features and then getting feedback from the Company Team.

-If you work through the tasks Kathy has laid out for you, tackle one or more of the [bonus missions](#bonus-missions).
+After you work through the tasks Kathy has laid out for you, tackle one or more of the [bonus missions](#bonus-missions).

 ### Getting Started